grafana/k6registry/docs/registry.md

 #### Topics

 The `topics` property contains the repository topics.
 Topics make it easier to find the repository.
 It is recommended to set the `xk6` topic to the extensions repository.

-#### Tags

-The `tags` property contains the repository's git tags.
-States of the git repository marked with tags can be reproduced.
-Versions are also tags, they must meet certain format requirements.

 #### Versions